How to Pay Yourself as a Business Owner

 Pros of paying yourself with owner’s draw:

-• More flexibility: Using this method, you have more control over how much cash you want to draw at any given time.
+- More flexibility: Using this method, you have more control over how much cash you want to draw at any given time.
 This allows you to pay yourself based on your business performance.

 Cons of paying yourself with owner’s draw:

-• No upfront tax deduction: Taxes are not automatically paid every time you draw, so you need to budget for your end-of-year tax bill.
+- No upfront tax deduction: Taxes are not automatically paid every time you draw, so you need to budget for your end-of-year tax bill.
 Because of this, you must keep detailed records to ensure every transaction is accounted for and documented.

-• Salary method: S corporations (S corps) and C corporations (C corps)
+- Salary method: S corporations (S corps) and C corporations (C corps)

-• Owner’s draw method: Sole proprietorships, partnerships, limited liability companies (LLCs)
+- Owner’s draw method: Sole proprietorships, partnerships, limited liability companies (LLCs)

 Corporations

-When it comes to corporations, you are typically required to pay yourself a salary.
-These are both instances where the IRS’s “reasonable compensation” rule comes into play.
-If your business is classified as a C corp, you are legally obligated to pay yourself a salary as a W-2 employee with the appropriate taxes taken out.
+If your business is classified as a C corp, you are legally obligated to pay yourself a salary as a W-2 employee with the appropriate tax payments taken out.
 This is because C corps are owned by shareholders, which means its earnings are essentially “owned” by the company.
 If you own a C corp and want to pay yourself more money on top of your salary, it will need to be taken as a dividend payment.

 S corps work in a similar fashion but with a few caveats.
-As the owner of an S corp, you still need to pay yourself a reasonable salary, but you can also take draws on top of that.
+As the owner of an S corp, you still need to pay yourself a reasonable salary, but you can also take withdrawals on top of that.
 You just can’t take draws instead of paying yourself a regular salary.

 Sole proprietors